Why call yourself a Personal Development Coach instead of a Life Coach?

 This is close to my heart.
 My father was a huge science fiction fan, so I was exposed to some serious nerd content from a very early age.
 This fascinating quote is from the legendary author Robert Heinlein:

 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.

 While I don't butcher hogs or plan invasions, I do savor the challenge of living this in my own life.
 In my adult life I've been a student, a teacher, an expert, a novice...
 I prepare taxes, make home repairs, play drums, program drums, mentor, engineer, invest, cook, write, read, lead, and follow all on a regular basis.
 To imply that one person can or should develop only one skill highly is an extreme underestimation of human potential.

 I've come to realize that I am highly skilled and highly passionate as a drummer as well as a coach; both have value to myself and others.
 I would be less whole if I limited myself to one of these expressions.
 Instead I simply said, “Why not?”

 Alright, enough already, what does coaching cost?

-I invite you to contact me today, RIGHT NOW, to talk about your needs, desires and road blocks.
-Don't put it off - neuroscience shows that if we don't marry an impulse with a corresponding action within a mere five seconds, we risk wasting the opportunity!
+I invite you to contact me today - RIGHT NOW - to talk about your needs, desires and road blocks.
+Don't put it off - neuroscience has shown that if we don't marry an impulse with a corresponding action within a mere five seconds, we risk wasting the opportunity!
 Our discovery call is free, but priceless awareness can shift in an instant.